Language

 Converting scientific speeds to familiar mph is straightforward.

-3. Compare mentally - Relate to driving, running, or other familiar speeds
+Relate to driving, running, or other familiar speeds.

 Reference Speeds

 Meteorological research often reports wind speeds in m/s.
-To understand a forecast showing "sustained winds of 15 m/s," convert to see it equals 33.6 mph—strong enough to make driving difficult.
+A forecast showing "sustained winds of 15 m/s" equals 33.6 mph — strong enough to make driving difficult.

-When your physics textbook gives an answer in m/s, convert to mph to check if it makes sense.
+Physics check: when your textbook gives an answer in m/s, convert to mph to sanity-check it.
 A car accelerating to 30 m/s should seem reasonable at 67 mph.

 Features